Increased Gas Prices? Again?

 Currently, consumers are asking questions about gas prices.
 This consumer alert addresses commonly asked questions and discusses the role of the Michigan Department of Attorney General in investigating gas-pricing issues.

 Question: When the price of gasoline increases dramatically, who is it that benefits from the price increases?

-Answer: The Attorney General's Office daily reviews retail profit margins and actual cost of providing gasoline products to the consumer throughout the State of Michigan.
+Answer: The Attorney General's Office daily reviews retail profit margins and actual cost of providing gasoline products to consumers throughout the State of Michigan.
 Historically, gas retailers (i.e. corner gas station owners) have not appeared to profit from high prices.
 Instead, high profits have been extracted by refiners and producers farther up the supply chain.

 Question: Why do gas prices keep fluctuating?

-All told, there are numerous factors that affect both the general upward trend in gasoline prices and the daily fluctuations we experience.
+All told, there are numerous factors that affect both the historical upward trend in gasoline prices and the daily fluctuations we experience.
 Efforts to monitor these factors continue in this office.
 Additionally, given the national scope of this issue and its impact on the U.S. economy, the various federal agencies that have oversight and enforcement authority in this area, as well as your representatives in Congress, continue to watch the issue closely and formulate responses.
-For example, Congress enacted the Energy Independence and Security Act, which gave the Federal Trade Commission new authority to police market manipulation in the petroleum industry.
+For example, Congress enacted the Energy Independence and Security Act, which gave the Federal Trade Commission authority to police market manipulation in the petroleum industry.
 This is one of many steps that have been undertaken to monitor these markets and prevent unwarranted high prices.
 However, as experience has demonstrated, there are always a myriad of factors that contribute to the price we pay for gasoline.